 You are a huge death metal fan anyway, but I guess you are a fan of different kind of music.
-As far as I know you are a fan of the progressive music as well?
+As far as I know you are a fan of progressive music as well?

 Yeah, yeah.
 I love progressive metal and other kinds of metal.

-You have this Blotted Science and the drummer is brother of the Bobby Jarzombek?
+You have this Blotted Science and the drummer is the brother of Bobby Jarzombek?

 No. Yeah, the guitar player.